sensedeep/dynamodb-onetable/README.md

 ## Model Class

 The `Model` class represents an entity (item) in the database that implements the specified model schema.
-With one-table design patterns, different model items are store in the once database and are distinguished via their unique primary keys.
+With one-table design patterns, different model items are store in a single DynamoDB table and are distinguished via their unique primary keys.

 Models define attributes in the database which may overlap with the attributes of other models.
 There is no problem with this.